-JBF Consulting recommends shippers take a serious look at detention and the impact it has on their carriers and rates.
+JBF Consulting recommends shippers take a serious look at detention and its impact on their carriers and rates.
 Reducing detention can be done in a variety of ways and will depend on the identified root cause(s).

 The first step is to determine if you have a problem by assessing your operations: